Joan Baez: Prison and death penalty reform

 In December 2005, Baez appeared and sang "Swing Low, Sweet Chariot" at the California protest at the San Quentin State Prison against the execution of Tookie Williams.
 She had previously performed the same song at San Quentin at the 1992 vigil protesting against the execution of Robert Alton Harris, the first man to be executed in California after the death penalty was reinstated.
 She subsequently lent her prestige to the campaign opposing the execution of Troy Davis by the State of Georgia.
 In 2016, Baez advocated for the Innocence Project and Innocence Network.
 At each concert, Baez informs the audience about the organizations' efforts to exonerate the wrongfully convicted and reform the system to prevent such incidents.

 LGBT rights

 Baez has been prominent in the struggle for gay and lesbian rights.
 In 1978, she performed at several benefit concerts to defeat the Briggs Initiative, which proposed banning openly gay people from teaching in public schools in California.
 Later that same year, she participated in memorial marches for the assassinated San Francisco city supervisor, Harvey Milk, who was openly gay.
 In the 1990s, she appeared with her friend Janis Ian at a benefit for the National Gay and Lesbian Task Force, a gay lobbying organization, and performed at the San Francisco Lesbian, Gay, Bisexual and Transgender Pride March.
 Her song "Altar Boy and the Thief" from Blowin' Away (1977) was written as a dedication to her gay fanbase.

+China

+Following the Tiananmen Square Massacre in June 1989, Baez wrote and published a song called "China", in which she laments a spring that "came just before the fall / There was no summer at all".
+The song ends with the repeated call "China shall be free".